 Firstly, it will be a good decision to check out the price range of the rackets available in the market.
 The squash sporting community has increasingly become popular and there are various brands of rackets selling inexpensive as well as high priced exclusive equipment.
 It primarily depends on your budget which racket you choose to buy and how comfortable you are to spend money on your gears.
 A racket is a tool and before you purchase one, it’s significant to simultaneously consider your level of skill as well.
 If you are an entry level player, it’s advisable not to rush into investing in super expensive rackets.
 There are beginner class rackets that may cost below $50.
 As you enhance your skills, you can choose advanced rackets suited to your level of skill and style of play.

-Secondly, there are certain parameters of the squash rackets such as the weight, balance, material and composition, texture, shape and size which also play a prominent role in helping you nurture your squash playing skill.
+Secondly, there are certain parameters of the best squash racquets such as the weight, balance, material and composition, texture, shape and size which also play a prominent role in helping you nurture your squash playing skill.

 Finally, considering the brand is equally important as popular products usually offer enhanced features, better quality and durability to the rackets.
 However, as a beginner you can keep these points in mind and start with a relatively low priced racket to set your hands.

-5 Best Squash Rackets Under 50 Dollars (Reviews)
+Top 5 Best Squash Rackets Under 50 Dollars

 Here, we discuss 5 notable squash rackets available under $50 to make your search a little easier.